What class should I take if I want to learn how to read music?

 In general, yes.
 Taking class piano in high school usually provides enough training for learning how to read music and for being familiar with very basic piano skills.
 It is okay if it has been a few years since you last played.

-While there are no ensembles that are only for non-Music majors, certain ensembles, in particular Longhorn Band, consist primarily of non-Music majors.
-All of our undergraduate ensembles are open to any University student who can qualify by audition (although some ensembles do not require an audition).
+Except for ENS 107S which is for non-music major saxophone players, we have no ensembles that are only for non-music majors.
+However, certain ensembles, in particular Longhorn Band, University Chorus, and University Orchestra, consist primarily of non-music majors.
+All of our undergraduate ensembles are open to any University student who can qualify by audition, and some of the smaller ensembles do not require an audition.
+Visit the Ensembles page for more information.

 Non-music majors may request at or just before the beginning of the semester to audition.
 String players should contact Prof. John Largess; pianists should contact Prof. Anton Nel; woodwind players should contact Prof. Kristin Jensen; and brass players should contact Prof. Charles Villarrubia.
 A mandatory chamber music meeting occurs during the first week of classes for fall and spring , and signs with this information with the exact date of the meeting are posted on the 5th floor of MRH and near the MRH elevators.